BoyuanFeng/Specialization/README.md

 # Specialization
-MNIST for repeating Hinton's result on distillation
+MNIST directory is for repeating Hinton's result on distillation